Essex, Massachusetts: Geography and transportation

 According to the United States Census Bureau, the town has a total area of 41.3 sqkm, of which 36.2 sqkm is land and 5.1 sqkm, or 12.41%, is water.
 The town does not have any direct access to Ipswich Bay and the Atlantic Ocean, with Essex Bay providing access through the northeast corner of town (the eastern half of the bay lies within Ipswich and Gloucester, with all of the outlet nominally belonging to Gloucester).
-The central part of Essex lies on marsh land that surrounds the Essex River.
-Essex River feeds Essex Bay, along with Castle Neck River (which provides most of the town's border with Ipswich) and several creeks, including Walker Creek, Hardys Creek and Soginese Creek.
+The central part of Essex lies on marshland surrounding the Essex River.
+This is a portion of the larger Great Marsh, a salt marsh that defines the geography of the coasts of much of northeastern Massachusetts and southern New Hampshire and which also provides a habitat for the clams that are an important and famous staple of the local cuisine.
+The Essex River feeds Essex Bay, along with Castle Neck River (which provides most of the town's border with Ipswich) and several creeks, including Walker Creek, Hardys Creek and Soginese Creek.
 The land that makes up the limits of the town is close to sea level, with a few low hills dotting the landscape.
 Chebacco Lake and the surrounding wetlands make up most of the southwestern part of the town.
 Essex's population has increased at a sustainable rate over the last quarter century, so it still maintains a certain rural quality with abundant forested areas, wetlands and open spaces.
 There are several protected areas within town, including the Allyn-Cox Reservation, a portion of Crane Wildlife Refuge, the Stavros Reservation and the state Wildlife Management Area.
 The Crane Wildlife Refuge covers several of the islands in Essex Bay, including Choate Island.

 Essex is bordered by Hamilton to the west, Manchester-by-the-Sea to the south, Gloucester to the east, and Ipswich to the north.
 Essex is located 11 mi northeast of Salem and 33 mi northeast of Boston.
 Though not accessible directly by a major highway, Route 128 clips the corner of town, with exits located in neighboring Manchester-by-the-Sea and Gloucester.
 Route 133 passes from northwest to southeast through town, and the eastern end of Route 22 is at Route 133 in the center of town.
 The Ipswich Essex Explorer bus provides weekend service during the summer connecting with the MBTA Commuter Rail at Ipswich along the Newburyport/Rockport Line, as well as providing service to Crane Beach and other nearby attractions.
 The Rockport portion of the commuter rail line passes through neighboring Manchester-by-the-Sea and Gloucester.